majacannavo/jterm21/geog323/portfolio/dsm/dsm/dsm.md

 ### Results

 According to our analysis, the highest density of waste sites near water transmission features occurs in the center of Dar es Salaam (Figure 1).
 It is unsurprising that waste sites are so clustered here due to the high population density of the area (Figure 2), but the high prevalence of water transmission features greatly increases the level of environmental hazard posed by the waste sites (Figure 1).
+How